-- builder are aware of the requirements within The Village by Mirvac Design Guidelines in addition to all Council and other statutory requirements and any restrictions, positive covenants and other requirements stipulated within the Section 88b Instrument.
+- Ensure your architect/designer and builder are aware of the requirements within The Village, Menangle Design Guidelines in addition to all Council and other statutory requirements and any restrictions, positive covenants and other requirements stipulated within the Section 88b Instrument.
 The Section 88b Instrument will be annexed to your Land Sale Contract.
-You should also ensure that you have complied with any applicable building codes, Australian standards and any other required compliance. - It is recommended that you begin the search for builders and/or architects early to ensure there are no delays in obtaining approvals and constructing your new home.
+You should also ensure that you have complied with any applicable building codes, Australian standards and any other required compliance. - It is recommended that you begin the search for builders and/ or architects early to ensure there are no delays in obtaining approvals and constructing your new home